 The Cryptosense Discovery application can find Internet-facing services protected by cryptography and evaluate the security of the crypto they use.

-There are many web-based tools for evaluating crypto services.
-Ours is different in two ways: one is that it attempts to discover hosts and services for analysis rather than requiring the user to know exactly where the crypto is before using it.
+There are many web-based tools for evaluating cryptographic services.
+Ours is different in two ways: one is that it attempts to discover hosts and services for analysis rather than requiring the user to know exactly where the cryptography is before using it.
 The second is it tries to explain the findings in detail in terms of standards and known attacks, to allow a risk evaluation, rather than just flagging things as red or green.

 From the "Check results" page where you can see your score, click on "Get help" to get a remediation report.
 You will receive a PDF with instructions on how to fix the configuration of your SSH and web servers.